German utilities attack green squeeze on profits, hint at leaving

 Having to act increasingly as a back-up for sunshine or wind to guarantee supply security is a role the utilities say they cannot afford to keep up on current terms.

-While still profitable, Germany’s biggest utilities E.ON (EONGn.DE), RWE (RWEG.DE) and EnBW (EBKG.DE) have seen share prices plunge by up to 60 percent over the last three years.
+While still profitable, Germany’s biggest utilities E.ON , RWE and EnBW have seen share prices plunge by up to 60 percent over the last three years.
 They face falling earnings and a combined debt pile of more than 73 billion euros.

 “Within a short period of time the energy shift has thrown utilities into a deep crisis,” said Heinz Seiffert, head of OEW, a group of local communities that owns 46.75 percent in EnBW, Germany’s No.3 utility.